aetperf/Edsger/docs/source/quickstart.md

     Shortest paths: [0.
 1. 3.
 4.5 5.5]

-We get the shortest paths from the source node 0 to all other nodes in the graph.
+We get the shortest paths from the source node 0 to all other nodes in the directed graph.
 The output is an array with the shortest path length to each node.
 A path length is the sum of the weights of the edges in the path.

 The column names can be specified using the `tail`, `head` and `weight` arguments: